rand

 §Arrays and tuples

-The rng.gen() method is able to generate arrays and tuples (up to 12 elements), so long as all element types can be generated.
+The rng.random() method is able to generate arrays and tuples (up to 12 elements), so long as all element types can be generated.

-For arrays of integers, especially for those with small element types (< 64 bit), it will likely be faster to instead use Rng::fill.
+For arrays of integers, especially for those with small element types (< 64 bit), it will likely be faster to instead use Rng::fill, though note that generated values will differ.

 let mut arr2 = [0u8; 128];